© Denzil Green

 Some people like to cut the thin, tapered end off before cooking, because it might just overcook and burn, and freeze that for another use.

 Tenderloin is good for grilling on the barbeque, as it cooks very quickly.
 Cut into 2.5 cm (1 inch) slices.
-Good flavouring marinades for the slices include (per 1 kg / 2 pounds of tenderloin) Thai fish sauce (3 tbsp fish sauce plus 1 tbsp oil ), or 3 tbsp good quality apple cider vinegar with 1 tsp ground cumin.
+Good flavouring marinades for the slices include (per 1 kg / 2 pounds of tenderloin) Thai fish sauce (3 tablespoon fish sauce plus 1 tablespoon oil ), or 3 tablespoon good quality apple cider vinegar with 1 teaspoon ground cumin.
 For both, put marinade and tenderloin slices in a sealed plastic bag in the fridge for a few hours or overnight, turn occasionally.

 When grilling, it is also good with a rub.